buerokratt/S3-Ferry/README.md

 | `400`       | Bad request - Request body validation failed or storage type not supported (account ID doesn't start with `azure-`) |
 | `404`       | Not found - Storage account not found, container not found, or blob not found                                       |
 | `500`       | Unexpected internal server error occurred while deleting the file                                                   |

+All errors are also logged in server logs.

 ## Environment Variables